-Montana’s average car insurance rates are slightly below the national average, and the state requires only basic liability coverage.
+Montana’s average full coverage car insurance rates are above the national average.
 When seeking out the best car insurance in Montana, we considered factors such as premiums, coverage, discounts, customer satisfaction and more.
 We narrowed down the best car insurance companies in Montana to those who offer exceptional insurance coverage at an affordable price.

 - State Farm: Best for coverage options